A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: Numerical Examples

 In this example we followed \citet{nunez2011bayesian} to generate the dataset used in their work.
-It consists of 80 random draws from $X \sim \Unif(-1,1)$ and $\Theta|X=x$ following the von Mises distribution $VM(\omega,k)$ with mean $\omega = 0.1 + \arctan(5x)$ and the concentration parameter $k = 8$.
-The $R$ package \texttt{CircStats} was used to generate the data.
-The estimated mean functions for the three methods were compared with the ground truth $\omega = 0.1 + \arctan(5x)$ at a finite number of locations.
+It consists of 80 random draws from $X \sim \Unif(-1,1)$ and $\Theta|X=x$ following the von Mises distribution $VM(\mu(x),\kappa)$ with mean $\mu(x) = 0.1 + \arctan(5x)$.
+The concentration parameter $\kappa$ was varied over different values of $1, 2, 4$ and $8$.
+The $R$ package \texttt{circular} was used to generate the data.
+The estimated mean functions for the three methods were compared with the ground truth $\mu = 0.1 + \arctan(5x)$ at 200 randomly selected locations.

-Figure \ref{fig:example2} shows the estimated mean functions.
-The estimates were within a reasonable range to the ground truth for all of the three methods.
-Table \ref{ErrorTable} compares the mean circular errors (MCE) of the three methods against the ground truth.
-The MCE was computed by
+Figure \ref{fig:example2} shows the estimated mean functions for $\kappa=2$.
+The estimates of all compared methods were within a reasonable range to the ground truth.
+Table \ref{ErrorTable2} compares the MCE values of the three methods.
+The non-parametric smoothing outperformed the two other methods for the lowest concentration case, while the AGMM was the best performer for the other three cases.

-where $\theta_i$ is the ground truth at the $i$th testing location, and $\hat{\theta}_i$ is the estimated output at the same testing location.
-200 testing locations are uniformly sampled from the domain of $X$, i.e., $T=200$.
-The MCEs of the three methods look reasonable.
-The non-parametric smoothing outperformed the two other methods, but the difference was not big.

-Table \ref{TimeTable} compares the computation times of the methods.
-The computation time of the projected linear model is extremely long.
-This is because the Gibbs sampler of the projected linear model runs a Metropolis-Hastings sampling step for each of its model variables.
-The number of the variables is equal to the number of observations, which implies $n$ Metropolis-Hastings sampling steps to run per each Gibbs iteration and $30,000 \times n$ Metropolis-Hastings sampling steps in total for 30,000 Gibbs iterations.
-For each Metropolis-Hastings sampling, we draw 2000 samples, which took about 0.5 seconds.
-The computation times for the AGMM and the non-parametric approach were much shorter.